-BOM Tools at Your Fingertips in Your PCB Design Tools
+BOM Price at Your Fingertips in Your PCB Design Tools

-The key to this level of help, where component information is available to you while you design your schematic, is in using BOM management tools from within your PCB design.
-You no longer will have to wait while someone else in another department researches your parts for you.
-You no longer have to come up with heroic last-minute redesigns when purchasing tells you that they can’t get the parts that you were expecting to use.
+The key to this level of help, where component information is available to you while you design your schematic and PCB layout, is in using BOM management tools within your PCB design software.
+You no longer need to wait while someone else in another department researches parts prices, stocks, and lifecycles to develop a PCB cost estimate and BOM price.
+You can also avoid last-minute redesigns when purchasing tells you that they can’t get the parts you were expecting to use.

 Go through your BOM management tools and access complete component information on the parts that you want to use.
 The more details that you can get up front on the components that you are working with will help you to complete the design knowing that the parts you are using are the best choices.

 Altium Designer has the bill of materials management tools you need to meet your PCB cost estimate and develop a component budget.
 The Active BOM utility and Manufacturer Part Search panel are much more than parts finders or report generators, they give you a direct view into the electronics supply chain so that you can locate, source, and place the components you need for your PCB layout.
 These features are part of Altium Designer's unified PCB design platform, giving you more control and accessibility with your design.